 MUSE 1.0 is an introductory ultrasound course for primary care providers, residents, and medical students.
-The course will improve your ultrasound skills through a modular, problem-based approach.
-The course is focussed on lots of image generation and scanning time with an exceptional ratio of one instructor for two participants.
+You will improve your ultrasound skills through plenty of image generation and scanning time as we offer an exceptional ratio of one instructor for two participants.
 No prior experience in point of care ultrasound is required.

 How to become cpocus certified

 The MUSE 1.0 course is recognized by the Canadian Point of Care Ultrasound Society (CPoCUS) as an entry level course.
 Completion of a CPoCUS-approved entry level course is the first step towards achieving CPoCUS-Independent Practitioner (IP) certification.

 Please note: The core areas are Cardiac, Aorta, Abdomen, First Trimester Pregnancy, Pleural Effusion, and Pneumothorax.
 The 50 scans can also be obtained by hiring an IP certified individual to supervise the scans or through completion of advanced certified ultrasound courses.